Coalyni34/ReChat/README.md

 We think Forest Freedom Project must support SoChat Project and use our forces to help as much as possible, because SoChat Project supports freedom and privacy in the Internet.

+## ReChat is still a work in progress
+ReChat is under active development like the original client.
+Follow this repository if you are interested how to make your own instrument for simple and private messaging.

+## Libraries used in project
+(coming soon)